Time to join in?

 An Apprenticeship gives you a paid job and the chance to get your qualifications – with no student debt, plenty of professional support and the chance to get your career off to a flying start.

 For 12-18 months, you work as a paid employee, with a dedicated mentor to support you.
-You’ll have access to learning opportunities and use your Apprenticeship to take you on to a new role, or to a university degree.
-Employers really value your enthusiasm, dedication and new ways of thinking – it’s the perfect start to the rest of your life.
+You’ll have access to learning opportunities and your Apprenticeship can take you on to a new role, a university degree or a degree level apprenticeship.
+Employers really value enthusiasm, dedication and new ways of thinking – it’s the perfect start to your career.

 Business Admin and IT Apprenticeship starting salaries can be as high as £24,000.

-If you are already employed you can start an Apprenticeship with Hawk Training.
-We will work closely with you and your employer to develop your skills, fulfil the requirements required for your role and support you in gaining a nationally recognised qualification.
-You have to be aged 16 years or over and must be working a minimum of 30 hours per week.
+You must be aged 16 years or over and must be working a minimum of 30 hours per week.
 You also need to be a resident in England and not in full-time education.

 Please select the Sectors & Vacancies below to apply for your Apprenticeship